 Everyone knows about the innovation coming out of Silicon Valley.
 But Asia startups have more untapped potential than anywhere else in the world.

 Tech firms based in the region have access to billions of consumers nearby.
 Meanwhile, they benefit from far greater economic growth compared to western world.

 Mobile spending is also becoming much bigger and some markets’ growth will rely on it in the future.

 A report from Forrester expects online spending in China to reach US$1 trillion in four years through the growing use of mobile apps.

-There’s over 4.4 billion people living in the Asia-Pacific region which represents 60% of the world’s total population.
+There’s over 4.4 billion people living in the Asia-Pacific area which represents 60% of the world’s total population.

-Population growth, along with easier access to an evolving tech industry, will help talent form in fields like engineering and design.
+Population growth, along with easier access to an evolving tech industry, will inevitably help talent form in fields like engineering and design.
 Opportunities in Asia are immense because of this promising future talent pool.